msys2/msys2.github.io/web/index.md

     ![Empty MSYS2 terminal window](images/install-4-terminal.png)

-6. You will probably want to install some tools like the mingw-w64 GCC to start compiling:
+6. You will probably want to install some tools like the mingw-w64 GCC to start compiling projects.
+Run the following command:

     ```console
-    $ pacman -S mingw-w64-ucrt-x86_64-gcc
+    pacman -S mingw-w64-ucrt-x86_64-gcc
+    ```

+7. The terminal window will show the output as below.
+Press 'Enter' to continue:

+    ```console
     resolving dependencies...
     looking for conflicting packages...